-The Pink Palace Mansion was originally designed to be the dream home of wealthy entrepreneur Clarence Saunders.
+The story of the Museum of Science & History - Pink Palace began with the Pink Palace Mansion.
+The Mansion was originally designed to be the dream home of wealthy entrepreneur Clarence Saunders.
 The Museum derives its name from the Mansion's ornate pink Georgian marble facade.

 Saunders, an entrepreneur and founder of Piggly Wiggly, began building the house in the early 1920's, but due to a legal dispute with the New York Exchange, he had to declare bankruptcy and the unfinished building was eventually given to the city in the late 1920s for use as a museum.

-The Mallory-Neely House, 652 Adams Avenue is a 25-room Victorian era Italianate villa constructed in 1852.
+The Mallory-Neely House, located at 652 Adams Avenue in downtown Memphis, is a 25-room Victorian era Italianate villa constructed in 1852.
 It contains original, premiere examples of stenciled and hand painted ceilings, parquet floors and stained glass windows.
-Frances Neely Mallory occupied the house for 86 years until her death in 1969 at age ninety-eight.
-It is the only historic property in Memphis containing original furnishings and is regarded as the finest example of a wealthy family's Victorian home in the region.
-Changing exhibits and special programs on life in the Victorian Era add to the visitor's experience.

 The Magevney House, located at 198 Adams Avenue in downtown Memphis, was home to Irish immigrant Eugene Magevney.
 The white clapboard cottage, constructed in 1836 is the oldest middle-class residence still open to the public.